awsdocs/amazon-pinpoint-developer-guide/doc-source/send-messages-email-smtp.md

-# Send Email by Using the Amazon Pinpoint SMTP Interface<a name="send-messages-email-smtp"></a>
+# Send email by using the Amazon Pinpoint SMTP interface<a name="send-messages-email-smtp"></a>

 This section contains complete code examples that you can use to send email from your apps by using the Amazon Pinpoint SMTP interface\.
 These examples use standard email\-sending libraries whenever possible\.

 These examples assume that you've already created an Amazon Pinpoint SMTP user name and password\.
-For more information, see [Obtaining SMTP Credentials](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-send-smtp.html#channels-email-send-smtp-credentials) in the *Amazon Pinpoint User Guide*\.
+For more information, see [Obtaining SMTP credentials](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-send-smtp.html#channels-email-send-smtp-credentials) in the *Amazon Pinpoint User Guide*\.

 ------
 #### [ C\# ]